carpentries-incubator/reproducible-publications-quarto/episodes/08-biblio-crossref.md

 ```
 {: .output}

-To demonstrate that I will add a new bibtex from my Google Scholar Library and specify the `@key` in the YAML.
-Note that this will force all items added in the YAML to be displayed in the bibliography.
+To demonstrate that let's include the bibtex `@key` for an item that was not cited in the YAML.
+Note that this will force all items added in the YAML with this command to be listed in the bibliography.

 Let’s try!

 > ## Challenge 8.3 - Adding references you have not cited
 >
-> Find and remove the existing in-text citation to `@peirce2007`, but list it out in the reference section.
+> We have used a few packages in our paper that we do not necessarily cite in text.
+However, it is a good practice to add them to the reference list.
+This practice is recommended for giving proper credit to package developers and also to inform your readers about the exact version you have used to produce your paper.
 >
+> Ideally we would follow this process for all packages we have installed and used to produce the paper.
+But for the sake of time, let's do that process for the Tidyverse package only:
+>
+> 1) First, go to the [CRAN page for Tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html), click on citation info link and copy the corresponding BibTeX entry.
+> 2) Paste the bibtex to the "references.bib" file inside the "report/source
+> Now that you have the citation info and the @key for the Tidyverse package, how would you go about to add this bibliography as a no-cite?
+>
 > > ## Solution
 > >
-> > You can either delete the csl information as it is set as the default, or call it in the YAML:
+> > You should call the @Article it in the YAML, with the nocite function:
 > >
 > > ```
 > > nocite: |
-> >  @peirce2007
+> >  @Article
 > > ```
 > > {: .output}
 > >